 - (b) if a person, for an unlawful object, does anything that they know is likely to cause death, and by doing so causes the death of a human being, even if they desire to affect their object without causing death or bodily harm to any human being.

-In simple terms, manslaughter is when a person does something wrong but does not mean to kill or cause significant bodily harm, and another person dies because of it.
+In simple terms, manslaughter is when a person does something wrong, theactus reus, but does not mean, the mens rea, to kill or cause significant bodily harm, and another person dies because of it.
 It is less than murder but more than an accident.

-It is not always easy to prove a manslaughter charge because it often comes down to proving intent or what the person accused what thinking about at the time of the act.
+It is not always easy to prove a manslaughter charge because it often comes down to proving intention or what the accused person was thinking about at the time of the act.

 - Unlawful Act – when a person commits an objectively dangerous crime that is likely to injure another person and results in the death of a person.